 What framework (structure, process and/or partnership) should be designed and implemented to allow for the disbursement of new gTLD Auction Proceeds, taking into account the legal and fiduciary constraints outlined above as well as the existing memo on legal and fiduciary principles [4] ?
 As many details as possible should be provided, including any implementation guidance the CCWG may have in relation to the establishment of this framework as well as criteria for the selection / ranking of potential funding requests.

 As part of this framework, what will be the limitations of fund allocation, factoring in that the funds need to be used in line with ICANN’s mission while at the same time recognising the diversity of communities that ICANN serves?
-This should include recommendations on how to assess whether the proposed use is aligned with ICANN’s Mission.
+This should include recommendations on how to assess whether the proposed use is aligned with ICANN’s mission.
 Furthermore consideration is expected to be given to what safeguards, if any, need to be in place.

 What safeguards are to be put in place to ensure that the creation of the framework, as well as its execution and operation, respect the legal and fiduciary constraints that have been outlined in this memo[5] ?